RENT-A-CAT | FILM REVIEW

 Intromeow

 Whereas Ogigami's previous films (mentioned above) had an almost meditative feel to them, Rent-A-Cat tickles your funny-bone throughout.
 It might be too silly for some.
-On the other hand, it is nice to see a confident director daring to develop her own expression.
+On the other hand, it's nice to see a confident director daring to develop her own expression.

 The Caretaker and the Rent-A-Cat's Tale

 Her only defining characteristic is that she attracts cats.
 Her house is filled with cats of all sorts, which is a tiny wonder to behold.
-Since attracting all these cats, Sayako has started her own business in which she is renting out cats to lonely people.
+Since attracting all these cats, Sayako has started her own business, renting out cats to lonely people.

 Rent-A-Cat plays on the cuteness of cats like never before displayed on the silver screen.

 The story is told in four sequences.
-In each part, Sayako encounters lonely people whose lives get improved by her selfless service.
-The storytelling makes the film somewhat formulaic and predictable, but this is more than made up for with silliness and kawaii.
+In each part, Sayako encounters lonely people whose lives are improved by her selfless service.
+The storytelling makes the film somewhat formulaic and predictable, but this is more than made up for by its silliness and kawaii factor.

 Narrative Thread - Here Kitty Kitty